-- 1. M.Mandal and A.Asif, "Continuous and Discrete Time Signals and Systems, Cambridge, 2007. - 2.
-D.C.Lay, "Linear Algebra and its Applications (2/e)", Pearson, 200. - 3.
-S.S.Soliman & M.D.Srinath, "Continuous and Discrete Signals and Systems", Prentice-Hall, 1990.
+1. M.Mandal and A.Asif, "Continuous and Discrete Time Signals and Systems, Cambridge, 2007.
+2. D.C.Lay, "Linear Algebra and its Applications (2/e)", Pearson, 200.
+3. S.S.Soliman & M.D.Srinath, "Continuous and Discrete Signals and Systems", Prentice- Hall, 1990.

-CO1: Understand the mathematical description and representation of continuous-time and discrete-time signals.

-CO2: Analyze the spectral characteristics of continuous-time periodic and aperiodic signals using Fourier analysis.

-CO3: Analyse system properties based on impulse response and Fourier analysis CO4: Convert a continuous time signal into discrete time signal and reconstruct the continuous time signals back from its samples

-CO5: Apply the Laplace transform and Z- transform respectively for the analyse of continuous-time and discrete-time signals.
+CO1 Understand the mathematical description and representation of continuous-time and discrete-time signals.
+CO2 CO3 Analyse system properties based on impulse response and Fourier analysis CO4 Convert a continuous time signal into discrete time signal and reconstruct the continuous time signals back from its samples CO5 Apply the Laplace transform and Z- transform respectively for the analyse of continuous- time and discrete-time signals.

 Course Code : ECMI11

 Course Title : NETWORK ANALYSIS AND SYNTHESIS

-Number of Credits 3
+Type of Course : MI

-Prerequisites : NONE
+Prerequisites : NA

-(Course code)
+Contact Hours : 3

-Course Type : MI
+Course Assessment : Continuous Assessment, End Assessment

+Methods

-- To make the students capable of analysing any given electrical network. - To make the students to learn synthesis of an electrical network for a given impedance/ admittance function.
+CLO1 To make the students capable of analysing any given electrical network.
+CLO2 To make the students to learn synthesis of an electrical network for a given impedance/ admittance function.